 The reality is that I love this blog and my job, but I perpetually feel like I’m fighting a losing battle trying to keep up.
 (Not to mention trying to find time for friends, family, pilates and those little things called relaxation and personal development.)

-I look at successful working women with kids who somehow manage to keep their kitchens clean and their fingers manicured, and I wonder, how the hell they do it?!
+I look at successful working women with kids who somehow manage to keep their kitchens clean and their fingers manicured, and I wonder, how on earth do they do it?!
 Honestly, I can hardly manage to keep up with my own pile of dishes and walking my dog.
 I’ve been asking myself questions like, are these feelings of overwhelm just an unavoidable bi-product of doing what I love?
 Is there a better way to do these things or am I trying to do too much?
 Just how do we do it all, and is it worth it?

 One thing is certain: I cannot run on stress, coffee and dark chocolate alone.
 I really wanted to share last night’s dinner with you today, but midnight came and the photos weren’t yet edited.
 I chose sleep instead.
 Eight glorious and absolutely necessary hours of sleep.
 So today I offer you a delicious solution for busy summer nights when there seems to be no time to make dinner.
 These peach and ricotta flatbreads are basically my tortilla pizzas in gourmet form and couldn’t be easier to put together.

 You can always make your own flatbread, but in the interest of time, I chose to buy whole wheat flatbread at Whole Foods and freeze it.
 That way it’s ready whenever I need it.
 Simply defrost the flatbreads, spread ricotta over the top, bake, and sprinkle with fresh basil and a drizzle of balsamic reduction.Print

 - Total Time: 20 minutes

 - Category: Appetizer